DhanujaAnbalagan/ai-resume-evaluator/README.md

 🤖 AI Resume Evaluator Agent

-An AI-powered Resume Evaluation System that analyzes resumes, scores candidates across defined competency areas, and delivers professional HTML evaluation reports automatically via email and Telegram.
+An AI-powered Resume Evaluation System that analyzes resumes, scores candidates across defined competency areas, and delivers professional HTML evaluation reports automatically via Email and Telegram.

 This project was built to answer a simple but powerful question:

 “How does my resume actually look when it’s evaluated?”

-Instead of using existing resume checkers, I built one from scratch.
+Instead of relying on existing resume checkers, I decided to build one from scratch.

 🚀 Project Overview

-The AI Resume Evaluator Agent simulates a real-world resume screening workflow used in hiring:
+The AI Resume Evaluator Agent simulates a real-world resume screening workflow used in hiring.

+What it does:

 Accepts resumes via Google Docs

 Evaluates them using an AI Agent

-Scores candidates using a structured framework
+Scores candidates using a structured evaluation framework

 Generates professionally formatted HTML reports